rednafi/rubric/README.md

     ```

     ```
+                    Rubric - Isomorphic Config for Your Python Project ⚙️

-    config files that are about to be generated:
+    Config files that are about to be generated:

     => .flake8
     => .gitignore